ndidplatform/ndidplatform.github.io/Onboarding-story.md

 400  Error: Invalid accessor type
 403  Error: Identity does not exist
 ```
-- After obtaining user consent, IDP can associate accessor_method to {namespace,identifier}.
-It will however return fail if {namespace,identifier} does not exist at callback url [POST /identity/request/{identifier}] API.
+- After obtaining user consent, IDP can add new accessor to {namespace,identifier}.
+It will however return fail if this IDP does not associated with {namespace,identifier}.
+Respond will be send through same IDP callback url API, but with `type: onboard_request`.

 **POST /identity/request/ef6f4c9c-818b-42b8-8904-3d97c4c520f6**
 ```yaml